digitalist-se/impono/INSTALL.md

 * yarn (https://yarnpkg.com/lang/en/docs/install/)

 ## Installing
-Working localy with the Vagrantbox, you preferably run the part to the console commands outside the box, and the rest must be done inside the box.
+Working locally with the Vagrantbox, you preferably run the part to the console commands outside the box, and the rest must be done inside the box.

 * `nvm use`
 * `npm install -g phantomjs`